treeman/madeoftree/README.markdown

 * Make `site --link test` check correct links inside `_site` instead of using a server.

-* Games
-    * Info to headers:
-        * Code link for humans?

 * Log script.
 Retrieve and store logs from s3 storage.

 * Reroute domain names